Voice of the Customer

 Watch-outs: Product and CX operators will find the workflow unfamiliar.
 Forsta serves the insights function.
 Bridging from insight to product or support action requires work the platform doesn't do for you.

-10. Thematic - Best for Theme Detection Across Mixed Feedback
+10. Thematic - Best for Raw Theme Detection Across General Feedback

 Best for: Teams with feedback scattered across tools that want consolidated theme analysis without a data engineering project.

-Watch-outs: Strong on detection, weaker on proactive alerting, account-level filtering, and tying feedback to revenue.
-Covers the "what are customers saying" question better than the "what should we do about it" question.
+Watch-outs: Strong on raw detection, weaker on proactive alerting, account-level filtering, and tying feedback to revenue.
+Covers "what are customers saying" better than "what should we do about it."

 Frequently Asked Questions